 Experienced medical malpractice attorneys in Maryland and Washington D.C.

-Schochor, Federico and Staton, P.A. is an award-winning medical malpractice law firm with more than three decades in business.
+Schochor, Staton, Goldberg, and Cardea, P.A. is an award-winning medical malpractice law firm with more than three decades in business.
 Our lawyers help victims like you obtain full and fair compensation for your injuries.
 Our hard-working, knowledgeable team is ready to help.
 Call us today at 410-234-1000 or complete a contact form to schedule a consultation in either our Baltimore, MD or Washington D.C. office.